 Metformin works by increasing the body's response to insulin, effectively reversing the insulin resistance that causes Type 2 diabetes.
 Insulin resistance occurs when the body's liver, muscle and fat cells require more and more insulin in the bloodstream to make them do their jobs.

 There are six other major classes of blood-sugar lowering drugs used in Type 2 diabetes.
-While none of these drugs (except for insulin) are in the wonder drug category, quite often these medications are combined with metformin to get blood sugar back towards normal levels.
+Of these, the SGLT2 inhibitors (short for sodium-glucose co-transporter) are emerging as the next best drug after metformin.
+All of these medications can be combined with metformin to get blood sugar back towards normal levels.
 We will review these next-best drugs in the next blog post.

 Randall Stafford, MD, PhD, a professor of medicine and director of the Program on Prevention Outcomes and Practices, practices primary care internal medicine at Stanford.
 He is developing practical strategies to improve how physicians and consumers approach chronic disease treatment and prevention.